 Eric Bathras: The Lesson from BTOP is De-risking Vendor Supply Chains

-The author of this Expert Opinion is Eric Bathras, the global broadband leader for AECOM
+The author of this Expert Opinion is Eric Bathras.
+His bio is below.

 In 2010, Maryland’s Department of Information Technology was awarded one of the largest NTIA grants nationwide, approximately $160M.
 As the prime recipient, DoIT was responsible for designing and constructing 1,300 fiber miles and connecting nearly 1,100 community anchor institutions.
 With an allocation of approximately $4.25B within the NTIA’s BTOP program, it became evident that the One Maryland Broadband Network would face immense competition for resources, contractors, and products.